Karnataka Elections 2018: What BSP is doing at booth level committees?

-Since Janata Dal (Secular) and Bahujan Samaj Party (BSP) announced a poll alliance in Karnataka, the BSP leadership in the state has received a big shot in the arm.
+With the Janata Dal (Secular) and Bahujan Samaj Party (BSP) alliance in Karnataka, the BSP leadership in the state has received a big shot in the arm.
 BSP's young and senior leaders alike have put them into campaigning mode ahead of elections in May.

 OneIndia visited Anekal assembly constituency to give you a peek into what's going on in booth levels ahead of the hotly contested elections.